OAuth Client — Connecting to Third-Party Providers

 Access tokens are short-lived; refresh tokens last longer.
 Use two complementary strategies.

-Lazy refresh at call timegetValidToken returns a usable access token, refreshing first if it expires within a safety window (e.g. 2 hours).
+Lazy refresh at call time — client.getValidToken returns a usable access token, refreshing first if it expires within a safety window (default 2 hours) and handing the new tokens to onRefresh so you can re-store them.
 Every code path that calls the provider goes through this helper, so callers never handle expiry.
+The client works with plaintext, so decrypt on the way in and encrypt inside onRefresh.

 export const getValidTikTokToken = async (userId: string): Promise<string> => {